ArunMahur/Arun-KUSRP/README.md

   For the binary level packages they are using protocol buffers.

-      **Step by Step process for the first gRPC Project to implement and test the gRPC Services**
+      **Step by Step process for the first gRPC Project to implement and test the gRPC Services [Project Name::-"grpcDemo"]**

 **1. Environment setup in java using Maven:- **

+   (a)Create a Maven Project(specify groupId)
+   (b)Then create a pom.xml file which contains all the dependencies, goals, plug-In which we want for the project.
+Also define the input directories which specify the source location.
+   (c)After completing the pom.xml file we will update the project by mavenUpdate and when the update finish run pom.xml as MavenBuild.

+**2. Define Services by Creating Protocol Buffers and Stubs**